-Congressman Heck is the only Member of Congress from the Pacific Northwest that serves on the House Financial Services Committee.
-He is a member of the Financial Institutions and Consumer Credit Subcommittee, Oversight and Investigations Subcommittee and Monetary Policy and Trade Subcommittee.
+Congressman Heck is also the only Member of Congress from the Pacific Northwest that serves on the House Financial Services Committee.
+He is a member of the Financial Institutions and Consumer Credit Subcommittee, and the Monetary Policy and Trade Subcommittee.

 In the decade prior to his election to Congress, Congressman Heck successfully grew several small businesses in Washington State.
 One of those small businesses, which specializes in workplace education, was started in Olympia with only two employees.
 Today it employs more than 300 people throughout the United States and has continued to grow in recent years.
 Congressman Heck was also an original investor in Real Networks, the digital entertainment company that pioneered streaming media on the Internet.